 6. Goa Carnival

-The Goa carnival organized in Panjim is vibrant and full of energy.
+The Goa carnival organised in Panjim is vibrant and full of energy.
 This carnival has been celebrated since the 18th century and commences in May, 40 days before Lent.
 Across the cities and villages of Goa, this carnival is enjoyed by everyone.

 Near the famous Goa beaches, many hotels offer bonfire nights, beach parties, and other similar events.